shakeel-faiz/FF/005/semi.md

    - Created Quora blog posts in the File Format Primer.
    - Stayed active in relevant topics and engaged in the latest discussions.
    - Subtly promoted the blog or products by offering value through informative answers.
+- Others
+   - Fixed broken links and added redirects for 404 errors in both Docs and Blogs.
+   - Removed multiple H1 headings from all the Docs articles.
+   - Added optimized alt tags to the Docs articles.